Around the O Article: March 20, 2018

 Site Selection Criteria

-The criteria being used to analyze each of the sites fall into eight major categories.
+The criteria being used to analyze each of the sites for the Classroom and Faculty Office Building fall into eight major categories.
 These criteria are primarily drawn from principles in the Campus Plan (the document which guides development on campus).

 - Specific Program Needs